Last Updated on

 2020 Camaro ZL1

-ZL1 1LE Extreme Track package: Special race-oriented suspension dampers, tinted taillights, 19-inch forged aluminum wheels with wider tires, fixed rear seat, a carbon-fiber hood, and a rear spoiler.
-A sunroof is offered as a separate option.
+The pinnacle of performance, the Camaro ZL1 has the ZL1 1LE Extreme Track package on offer.
+It adds special race-oriented suspension dampers, tinted taillights, 19-inch forged aluminum wheels with wider tires, fixed rear seat, a carbon-fiber hood, and a rear spoiler.
+Also, with this package the rear seats of the ZL1 are unfoldable.

 2020 Chevrolet Camaro Performance

-The Camaro ZL1 finishes the 0-60 run in 3.4 seconds, which is blazingly fast by today’s standards and can actually provide some stiff competition to vehicles priced a notch above this class.
-However, the base Camaro takes 6.4 seconds to finish the same, which might not be as fast as the ZL1 but is still quick for a four-cylinder vehicle.
+The Camaro ZL1 finishes the 0-60 run in 3.4 seconds, which is pretty fast in today’s standards.
+However, the base Camaro takes 5.4 seconds to finish the same, is still quicker for a four-cylinder vehicle.